ammdias/finctrl/MANUAL.md

 After this you could open the file, for example, with a spreadsheet application like LibreOffice.org Calc, Microsoft Office or even Google Docs.
 When opening the file, don't forget to choose the field separator character.
-For example, when opening the file with Calc I am presented with this dialog:
+For example, when opening the file with Calc we are presented with this dialog:

 ![LibreOffice.org Calc Open CSV dialog](food.csv.png)

-Notice that I changed the field separator to a semicolon (the default in this program) and cleared all other options.
+Notice that I changed the field separator to a semicolon (the default in FinCtrl) and cleared all other options.
 You may change the character used to separate the fields with the [set csvsep](#set-csvsep) command.
 LibreOffice.org has the nice feature of previewing the content as it will be imported, that allows us to check if everything seems ok.